asim/dev/model/README.md

 This can sometimes result in large keys saved, as the inverse of a small 1 byte character in a string is a 4 byte rune.
 Optionally adding base32 encoding on top to prevent exotic runes appearing in keys, strings blow up in size even more.
 If saving space is a requirement and ordering is not, ordering for strings should be turned off.

-The matter is further complicated by the fact that the padding size must be specified ahead of time:
+The matter is further complicated by the fact that the padding size must be specified ahead of time.

 ```go
 nameIndex := ByEquality("name")